manuelkoso/math_optimisation/02_binary_variables/README.md

 | Machine 3 | 6      | 7      | 2      | 8      |
 | Machine 4 | 1      | 3      | 5      | 9      |

+The company wants to minimise the total setup time needed for the processing of all four tasks.

 # Set covering problem

 ### First exercise